NxPKG/khulnasoft-docs/content/analytics/analytics-engine/recipes/usage-based-billing-for-your-saas-product.md

 # Usage-based billing for your Software-as-a-Service product

-Many Cloudflare customers run software-as-a-service products with multiple customers.
+Many Khulnasoft customers run software-as-a-service products with multiple customers.
 A big concern for such companies is understanding the cost of each customer, and understanding customer behaviour more widely.

 Keeping data on every web request used by a customer can be expensive, as can attributing page views to customers.
-At Cloudflare we have solved this problem with the same in-house technologies now available to you through Analytics Engine.
+At Khulnasoft we have solved this problem with the same in-house technologies now available to you through Analytics Engine.

 ## Recording data on usage

-Analytics Engine is designed for use with Cloudflare Workers.
-If you already use Cloudflare Workers to serve requests, you can start sending data into Analytics Engine in just a few lines of code:
+Analytics Engine is designed for use with Khulnasoft Workers.
+If you already use Khulnasoft Workers to serve requests, you can start sending data into Analytics Engine in just a few lines of code:

 ```javascript
   [...]